mikhailkfv/bspwm/README.md

 - A subset of the EWMH and ICCCM standards.

 ## Community

+Note: This patch is made for my personal use and I guarantee no support for it!

 Want to get in touch with other *bspwm* users or you need help?
 Join us on our: